-One of the most “controversial” things we’re doing at Diverse Leaders Group is implementing a reparations model of compensation for our people.
+One of the most “controversial” things we’re doing at Mission Equality is implementing a reparations model of compensation for our people.
 It’s yet another way we’re doing things differently.

 But what does this even mean, and why are we doing it?
 We answer both questions on our “work with us” page, as follows:

-“Black and Brown members of the team will be paid at least 30% more than white members of the team, as a form of financial reparations and to acknowledge the additional, unseen labour of microaggressions, biases and other forms of racial discrimination that will happen.”
+“Black and Brown members of the team will be paid a % more than white members of the team, as a form of financial reparations and to acknowledge the additional, unseen labour of microaggressions, biases and other forms of racial discrimination that will happen.”